Our Mission Statement

 About our Team

-Therapists at LSA utilize a systematic and holistic approach.
-Our goal is to identify presenting problems and provide interventions that implement change and support throughout the therapy process and beyond.
+The therapists at LSA utilize a systematic and holistic approach to our individual, couples, family, and group therapy services.
+Our goal is to identify problems and provide interventions that implement change and support throughout the therapy process and beyond.
 Early intervention, family inclusion, and utilization of community resources are essential to LSA’s treatment approach.

-Life Skills Awareness teaches the learned behaviors that we utilize to manage our lives.
-Everyone acquires life skills from their parents and others through experience and observation, so our office utilizes systemic and holistic practices to identify and achieve their goals.
+Everyone acquires life skills from their parents, and others through experience and observation, so at Life Skills Awareness, our office utilizes systemic and holistic practices to help our clients identify and achieve goals.
 Life skills needs are different for each person and depend on your life circumstances, culture, beliefs, age, geography, morals, etc. Life skills are not always taught directly but often learned indirectly through experience and practice, and they help us to accomplish our desire to live to our fullest potential.

 Upon completion of services and behavioral modifications each client can expect: